baatochan/FirstTryWithHTML-PHP-JS-MySQL/README.md

 # First Try with HTML, PHP, JS & MySQL
-All the webpages written by me before the university.
+All the webpages written by me before the university (before Sep 2015).

 Author: Bartosz Rodziewicz